BSData/wh40k-epic-armageddon/README.md

 __Groups__

 The datafiles are cross-compatible with army lists currently published and maintained by NetEA, F-ERC, or EpicUK, where applicable.
 When you create a new roster, you should begin by selecting the community to which you belong, before adding your units.
+The Horus Heresy files use army lists from EpicAU.

 __Translations__